Declaring element

 You can also have a note on several lines.

-You can also define a note on the last defined class using note left
+You can also define a note on the last defined class using note left, note right,

 Note on field (field, attribute, member) or method